-7.1 Advertising and letting of accommodation
+7.1 Letting of accommodation

 - 7.1.1 Properties will be advertised through the Housing Allocations scheme.
-The advertising will be carried out on a regular basis and for specific periods of time, known as advertising cycles. - 7.1.2 A minimum of 80% of social housing within Breckland is let via Breckland's Housing Allocations scheme, landlords retain the right to allocate 20% of their vacant properties outside of this Housing Allocations scheme.
-This is subject to any specific nomination agreements which may set a higher or lower figure for particular developments. - 7.1.3 The Council reserves the right to expand, change or alter any element of Breckland Housing Allocations Policy and Scheme as and when required to meet changes in housing need, capacity, operational exigencies, resources and legislation.
+The advertising will be carried out on a regular basis and for specific periods of time, known as advertising cycles. - 7.1.2 A minimum of 80% of social housing within Breckland is let via Breckland Housing Allocations, landlords retain the right to allocate 20% of their vacant properties outside of Housing Allocations.
+This is subject to any specific nomination agreements which may set a higher or lower figure for particular developments. - 7.1.3 The Council reserves the right to expand, change or alter any element of Breckland Housing Allocations as and when required to meet changes in housing need, capacity, operational exigencies, resources and legislation.